richafnu/Viva/Viva/solutions/glint-insights-integration-overview.md

 ms.localizationpriority: high
 ---

-# Integrate Viva Glint and Viva Insights to maximize data insight
+# To maximize data insight, use the Viva Glint and Viva Insights integration

 Organizational leaders, Human Resource (HR) analysts, and other stakeholders can bring Microsoft Viva Glint and Microsoft Viva Insights together into the rhythm of their business to better understand their people’s full work experience.
 Integrate your Viva Glint employee survey scores (how employees feel) with your Viva Insights data (how people work) to identify your teams’ opportunities and strengths.